Lobo (DC Comics): Fictional character biography

 Lobo is a Czarnian with exceptional strength and fortitude.
 He enjoys nothing better than mindless violence and intoxication, and killing as an end in itself; his name roughly translates as "he who devours your entrails and thoroughly enjoys it".
 He is arrogant and self-centered, focusing almost solely on his own pleasures, although he proudly lives up to the letter of his promises – but always no more or no less than what he promised.
-Lobo is the last of his kind, having committed complete genocide by killing all the other Czarnians for fun.
-As detailed in Lobo #0, Lobo unleashed a violent plague of flying scorpions upon his home world, killing most of its citizens.
+Lobo is the last of his kind, having killed most of his species with a scorpion-like creature.
+It is later revealed that some Czarnians survived: Lobo's teacher and former military officer Miss Tribb, and the population of a city that Brainiac stole centuries prior.

-Physically, Lobo resembles a chalk-white human male with, generally, blood-red pupilless eyes with blackened eyelids.
-Like many comic book characters, Lobo's body is highly muscular, though his initial appearances were much leaner and less bulky compared to later iterations.
+Physically, Lobo resembles a chalk-white human male with red pupilless eyes and blackened eyelids.
+Like many comic book characters, Lobo's body is highly muscular, though his initial appearances were thinner compared to later iterations.
 Originally portrayed with neatly trimmed purple-grey hair, this was soon redesigned as a gray mane, later a long, straggly, gray-black rocker hair, dreadlocks, and more recently a pompadour.
 Similarly, the orange-and-purple leotard he wore in his first few appearances was replaced by black leather biker gear and was later replaced with both the robes of his office as a putative Archbishop and pirate-themed gear, then later a sleeveless flight suit/jumpsuit.
 His arsenal includes numerous guns and a titanium chain with a hook on his right arm.
 Extra weapons may include "frag grenades" and giant carving blades.

-Lobo has a strict personal code of honor in that he will never violate the letter of an agreement, saying in Superman: The Animated Series that "The Main Man's word is his bond", although he may gleefully disregard its spirit.
+Lobo has a strict personal code of honor in that he will never violate the letter of an agreement, though he may gleefully disregard its spirit.
 He is surprisingly protective of space dolphins, some of which he feeds from his home.
 A few have been killed in separate incidents, which he avenges with his usual violence.

-Lobo's friends include Dawg, a Bulldog that he often claims is not his when it gets into trouble; Jonas Glim, a fellow bounty hunter; Ramona, a bail bondswoman/hairdresser; and Guy Gardner, whose friendship was cemented when Lobo came by Guy's bar Warriors where he gave Guy one of his Space Hogs and the skull of the Tormock leader Bronkk.
+Lobo's friends include Dawg, a bulldog that he often claims is not his when it gets into trouble; Jonas Glim, a fellow bounty hunter; Ramona, a bail bondswoman/hairdresser; and Green Lantern Guy Gardner.